 I haven’t really experienced this much, thankfully.
 Although, one example that stands out in my mind would be the Star Wars sequel trilogy, but probably not for the reason you’re thinking.
 My stance on The Last Jedi has changed somewhat this past year when I realized that films most vocal detractors on Youtube (the so-called Fandom Menace) are full of it.

-While I still don’t think it’s a good film and don’t intend to revise my scoring, I have to admit the reason it doesn’t hold up wasn’t entirely its own fault.
-Many people have argued (myself included until I had the full picture) that Rian Johnson’s subversive storytelling ensured there was nowhere for the plot to go in episode nine, but that was entirely untrue.
-Colin Trevorrow’s original vision for the ninth episode, then named Duel of the Fates, was far more comprehensive and featured a darker, artistically riskier storyline that actually did follow up on what The Last Jedi did.
+While I still don’t think it’s the power move critics believe it to be, it’s not Rian Johnson’s fault that it doesn’t hold up.
+Many people have argued (myself included until I had the full picture) that Mr. Johnson’s subversive storytelling ensured there was nowhere for the plot to go in episode nine, but that was completely untrue.
+Colin Trevorrow’s original vision for the ninth episode, then named Duel of the Fates, was far more comprehensive and featured a darker, artistically riskier storyline that actually managed follow up on what The Last Jedi established.

 But, that’s not what we got.
 What we got was exactly what I hoped the trilogy wasn’t going to be when I saw The Force Awakens: a complete and total sellout.
 The film spent half of its runtime retconning what The Last Jedi did, and it walked away a worse product for it.
 It was almost as though the writers spent all of their time on Reddit and Twitter, read the complaints, and addressed every single one of them.
 Circumstantial evidence suggests that Solo’s lukewarm response effectively torpedoed any risk taking on the executives’ part, so The Rise of Skywalker felt like an attempt to regain the fans who posted negative reviews of The Last Jedi on YouTube.
 It was a spectacularly bad move because it turns out those fans were a vocal (and insatiable) minority.
 It would’ve been a smarter idea to cut their losses and go full tilt on what The Last Jedi set up; trying to get back the so-called Fandom Menace was a lost cause because they were never going to like what Disney gave them.
 It’s never a good idea to give the squeaky wheel the grease when it’s completely rusted through and unusable; just get a new wheel at that point.